Kraks/MyPLZoo/README.md

-## Type Systems in Small Pieces
+## My PL Zoo

-Type checkers and interpreters for various toy typed languages written in Racket.
+Interpreters and type checkers for various toy programming languages written in Racket.

-Each file is a standalone implementation, including a parser for S-expression based syntax, a type checker if any, an interpreter and a bunch of examples written in this language.
+Each file is a standalone implementation, including a parser for S-expression based syntax, a type checker if necessary, an interpreter and a set of test cases written in that language.

-Any comments or pull requests are welcomed.

 * `uni-typed.rkt` Uni-typed lambda calculus with numbers and arithmetics